-Often markets fall due to decreased demand for a particular country export as consumer confidence declines.
+Often markets fall due as consumer confidence in a product declines.
 Sometimes, this can lead to increase in demand for an alternative good.
 After the 2004 outbreak of Avian influenza prices of non-poultry meats rose 30% as demand increased for meat goods that were considered more safe.
-In some cases, this may mean increased export income for trading partners that can sell products to help meet this raised demand for alternative goods.
+This can translate into higher export income for trading partners that sell products to help meet the raised demand for alternative goods.

 Furthermore, when demand remains but trade bans or production losses due to an outbreak limit a country’s ability to meet the demand, competing markets may have the opportunity to increase their trade flow to replace the lost supply.
 Following the first case of BSE in the U.S., beef and cattle exports dropped and consumers of U.S. livestock products who instituted bans against import of U.S. goods, began looking to Australia, New Zealand, and South America to cover the shortage, allowing these markets to flourish.
-A similar positive effect may be seen in U.S. poultry markets if outbreaks of Avian Influenza continue in countries.
-If the U.S. continues to remain free of Avian Influenza outbreaks, the poultry industry may expand to cover the losses of the markets.
+A similar positive effect may be seen in U.S. poultry markets if outbreaks of Avian Influenza continue in Asian countries.
+If the U.S. continues to remain free of Avian Influenza outbreaks, it is predicted that the U.S. poultry industry may expand to cover the losses of the Asian markets.
+Therefore, disease outbreaks or heightened perception of disease risk among consumers can have both positive or negative effects on trade profits and sector revenues depending on the relation of the goods being sold to the specific outbreak (e.g. beef trade decreases during BSE outbreak, but can increase during Avian Influenza outbreak).

 Other Profiting Sectors

-SARS outbreak created demand surges for PPE and other protective products.
-However, the demand for these products in China was unusually galvanized by public consumersupermarkets and hypermarkets saw a short term doubling of business through increased disinfectant and hygiene produc.CK Life Sciences International began producing Vitagen, a beverage that they claimed prevented SARS infection by boosting the immune system.
-The FTC released an official warning heir products would protect against, treat, or cure SARS without any scientific proof to support these claims.
-The FTC ordered the removal of any misleading or deceptive claims from these fraudulent websites.
+Changes in consumer sentiment during outbreaks have smaller scale effects as well, and can result in unusual success for specific products or services used by the public.
+The demand surges for PPE during the 2003 SARS outbreak in China was unusually galvanized by public consumers, and supermarkets and hypermarkets saw a short term doubling of business through increased sale of disinfectant and hygiene products.
+Some businesses, like CK Life Sciences International who marketed their health beverage drink Vitagen as helping fight SARS, saw new avenues for profit in this new market for preventative products.
+The Federal Trade Commission (FTC), the U.S. Food and Drug Administration (FDA), and Margaret Chan, Hong Kong’s director of health, even criticized some companies for exploiting the high demand and consumer ignorance surrounding the SARS outbreak in China.
+The FTC released an official warning to online companies that marketed these fraudulent products, and ordered removal of any claims or suggestions that their products would protect against, treat, or cure SARS without any scientific proof to support these claims.